borilla/cpc-netwalk/README.md

 ## Graphics

-The game will run in four-colour mode 1.
+The game will run in four-colour *mode 1*.
 Tiles for the cells are 16x16 pixels and the screen is setup to be 256x256 pixels.
 This doesn't leave _any_ room for anything apart from the game-grid (titles, banners, scores, timers, etc) so I may have to rethink either grid-size or screen layout but we'll carry on for now